How To Attack Red Guard Camps in Guns of Glory on PC

 If you don’t feel like searching manually, you can also search for Red Guard camps by using the “hunt” feature in your world map, which automatically finds and centers the camera on the nearest building of your choosing.

-Now, once you’ve found a camp, and chosen an opponent, you need to send roughly as many troops as the enemy has in order to stand a chance.
+Now, once you’ve found a camp, and chosen an opponent, you need to sent roughly as many troops as the enemy has in order to stand a chance.
 If you have combat boosts active, you could get away with sending fewer troops and still come out on top.
 However, to be safe, always try to outnumber your foe in both manpower and in the level of your troops.

 Gauging the Difficulty

-Red Guard camps come in many levels, each in succession of 3 (i.e. lvl 15, 18, 21, 24, 27, and 30).
+Red Guard camps come in many levels, each in a succession of 3 (i.e. Lvl 15, 18, 21, 24, 27, and 30).
 When you click on any of these camps, you might find enemies within the structure’s level.
 For example, in a level 18 Red Guard camp, you might find enemies between the levels of 16 to 20, which gives a bit of leeway in case you’re not as strong as you’d want to be at the moment.

 Furthermore, each opponent may fall into different categories, such as cavalry, distance, master, etc. Each type has different predominant troops.
 Cavalry opponents, for example, have a higher number of mounted units, while distance enemies have more ranged units, and so on.
 Use this information to your advantage by bringing appropriate troops to counter the foe’s weakness.